 The cost of term assurance varies considerably according to factors such as your age and state of health.
-The cost of 10-year term assurance for a 30-year-old is about a tenth of the same cover for a 60-year-old.
+The cost of 10year term assurance for a 30-year-old is about a tenth of the same cover for a 60-year-old.

 A person's state of health is also important; poor health could mean increased premiums or even the possibility that the individual cannot be insured.
+If a new applicant for life insurance is currently experiencing Covid-19 symptoms, the provider is likely to postpone processing their application until they have fully recovered.
+Telling a provider that you are in a good state of health when you are not will invalidate your policy, meaning that it will not pay out in the event of a claim.

 Although term assurance is a simple product, there are variations that suit different needs.